t-himaja17/Xcelerate-Innovision/README.md

     - GSM / Wi-Fi module for connectivity (as applicable)
   - Optional: Buzzer / LEDs / push button for manual SOS and status indication

-- **My Role in the Team:**
-  *Setting up of hardware components* – wiring sensors and modules, configuring the Arduino, ensuring reliable power and connections, and supporting hardware testing.

 ##  Project Progress – Checkpoints